leonardoraele/godot-super-character-controller-3d/README.md

 	between them at runtime to unlock abilities for the player.
 - Assist options implemented: coyotte jump, input buffering.
 - Live demo?

+### Future Features

+#### Future MotionStateControllers
+- [ ] Virtual2DMovementController <!-- Uses a Path3D as a basis for constraining the character movement in the XZ plane to simulate a 2D game in 3D world, like Mega Man X8 and Metroid Dread.
+The initial draft/proposal for implementation is: 1) flattening the Y position of all points in the Path3D; then 2) instead of applying velocity to the character in 3D space, calculate the velocity of the character as if it was a 2D character controller, then moving the character in the Path3D by the amount the character should move in the horizontal (XZ) axis every frame, while preserving the Y position --!>
 -->